 The Cumulative Law

-The above two equations are based upon the fact that the output of an OR or AND gate remains unaffected while the inputs are exchanged themselves.
+The below two equations are based on the fact that the output of an OR or AND gate remains unaffected while the inputs are exchanged themselves.

 The Associative Law